balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   }
   ```

-  The first medium found in the `target_devices` list will be used.
+  The first medium found in the `target_devices` list will be used for provisioning and it will become the main storage of your device once flashing is complete.

+  Available options for <code>target_devices</code> are:
+    - <code>mmcblk0</code> - SD-CARD
+    - <code>sda</code> - removable drives like USB flash keys or SSDs
+    - <code>nvme0n1</code> - NVMe drive.
+Unless overriden, this option is the default for the Jetson Orin Nano Devkit

 <details>
   <summary><b>How do I set this configuration in my balenaOS image?</b></summary>